edwardmurphy/edwardmurphy.github.io-src/content/Book Reviews/go-ask-alice.md

 Recommend: Yes

-Review: A supposed diary of a teenage girl who gets introduced to LSD and whose life very quickly spirals downhill.
+Review: A supposed diary of a teenage girl in the 1960s who gets introduced to LSD and uppers and whose life very quickly spirals tragically downhill during the free love era.
 I was enchanted - I never even stopped to jot down the good quotes even though there were many.
 I was planning to re-read the book since I enjoyed it so much, but I did a wiki search and discovered that the purported diarist was likely not real and that the whole premise ("A Real Diary") is likely a sham.
 As I mentioned in a previous review, I can't stand being taken like that.
 It's likely I won't read the book again, but I'm glad I read it once.
 Especially at this point in my life.